How to Make a Junk Journal

-A Summer Art Project with a French Travel Theme just for you!
+A Free Online Junk Journal Course with a French Travel Theme just for you!

 Hello, my artful Mixed Media friends.
 My name is Rebecca E. Parsons, also known as Cre8tiva, and I am a life long journaler.
 It’s one of many creative things I love to do.
 I want to extend a very special invitation to you.